SenseNet/sncom-resources/_drafts/2017-11-29-sn-frontend-releases-in-november.md

      }
 }
 ```
-The following operation will publish two **repository.Events.OnContentCreated** events and an additional **repository.Events.OnContentCreateFailed** for a single HTTP request.
+The operation above will fire two **repository.Events.OnContentCreated** events and an additional **repository.Events.OnContentCreateFailed** for a single HTTP request.

 But what can you do with batch operations and [repository events](/api/sn-client-js/classes/repository.repositoryeventhub.html)?